bsc-iitm/modern-application-development/docs/index.md

 This is the wiki of Modern Application Development Course.

+???+ note

+    This is a wiki.
+It's a live document and subject to continuous updates.

 ## How to contribute
 We use [mkdocs.org](https://www.mkdocs.org) and [Material for MkDocs ](https://squidfunk.github.io/mkdocs-material/).
 You can check the respective site for more information